RobinL/cheatsheets_etc/bookdown_options.md

 The signature of `bookdown::render_book` is as follows:

 Render mulitple R Markdown files under the current working directory into a book.
 It can be used in the RStudio IDE (specifically, the knit field in YAML).
-T

 ```
 bookdown::render_book(input, output_format = NULL, ..., clean = TRUE, envir = parent.frame(),